Hiring a Wedding Planner: Indepth Guide

 After you have met with your shortlisted set of consultants, look for references or even their social networking pages on the internet.
 Social pages will give you better confidence on how they have handled clients in the past, managed budgets, their work ethics and management skills.

-Getting the best out of your Wedding Planner
+Getting the best out of the agency you hire

 Identifying their strengths

 Before narrowing down to a shortlist, knowing more about their professional experience they have had in the past helps.
 Planners with experience in the tourism industry is a huge plus, or even PR agencies or even the experience they have had at popular venues will boost you hiring confidence.
 Once these connections have been established, you will get a better sense of what they are passionate about and learn about their strengths, something that may not be evident on paper.
 These strengths can complement to yours and bring out great work together.
 A planner that possess a serious creative streak can complement your organisational skills or if you have all the minute details under control, a planner with organisational talent can bring it all nicely together.